figueiredorui/1-click-child-links/src/overview.md

      1-Click Child-Links option available when selecting multiple work items

+* v0.8.0

+    Template sets can now be created on keywords in titles on top of Work Item Types

 ## Learn more ##

 This extension is an enhanced version of <a href="https://marketplace.visualstudio.com/items?itemName=ruifig.vsts-work-item-one-click-tasks" target="_blank">1-Click Tasks</a>